jim-collier/x9git/README.md

 irm https://raw.githubusercontent.com/jim-collier/gitsby/main/install.ps1 | iex
 ~~~

 The first on Linux, macOS or FreeBSD; the second on Windows.
-Both need only Git on the machine afterwards, and PowerShell 7+ is what runs the second one, not what runs Gitsby.
-There are no distribution packages yet - nothing on apt, dnf, Homebrew or winget - so these two are the supported route.
+PowerShell is what runs the second one, not what runs Gitsby - Windows PowerShell 5.1, which every Windows box already has, is enough.

 Either one works out which binary this machine needs, takes it from the latest release, and checks it against that release's published `SHA256SUMS` before installing it.
 There is no unverified route: where the checksum can't be fetched or can't be computed, the install stops instead of carrying on.
 And either one shows you its plan and asks before touching anything.

+### Where it goes

 It installs for you alone unless told otherwise: